-Our approach is to be as minimally invasive as possible, both in diagnosing and in treating breast cancer.
-We plan multimodal treatment approaches, to surgically save as much healthy breast tissue when desired with oncologic safety, restore femininity and preserve quality of life.
-Patients will receive care from a multidisciplinary team of breast surgeons, plastics and reconstructive surgeons, radiologists, medical and radiation oncologists, specialist breast care nurses, occupational therapists and physiotherapists.
-Every case of breast cancer is discussed at a weekly multidisciplinary meeting on diagnosis and after surgical management to ensure patients are offered and receive the best treatment.
-Treatment is individualized to each patient’s cancer biology (subtype), stage (0 to 4), morphology (form), and personal preference (for the complete spectrum, see Treatments Offered).
+Our approach is quality breast care, grounded in a minimally invasive philosophy, both in diagnosis and treatment for all breast conditions.
+We plan gold standard multimodal treatment approaches, to surgically save as much healthy breast tissue when desired and within limits of safety, restore femininity and preserve quality of life.
+Patients will receive individualised care from a multidisciplinary team of breast surgeons, plastics and reconstructive surgeons, breast radiologists, medical and radiation oncologists, specialist breast care nurses, occupational and physiotherapists.
+When required, patients benefit from our partnerships with genetics services, obstetricians and gynaecologists.
+Every case of breast cancer is discussed at a weekly multidisciplinary meeting on diagnosis and after surgical management to ensure patients are offered and receive the best treatment journey.
+Treatment options are individualised to each patient’s cancer biology (subtype), stage (0 to 4), morphology (form), and personal preference.
+Our surgical expertise includes advanced cutting-edge approaches and techniques (for the complete spectrum, see Treatments Offered).
 Our patients have full access to warm, supportive care from the team of experts throughout their duration of treatment and surveillance.
 Our team will communicate findings, plans and outcomes with you and your referring doctor, and reach out often to review your progress and concerns.
-We value clear communication and seamless coordination of care.
-The SKH breast centre works in unison with the aim of achieving the best outcomes for all our patients.
+We believe in clear communication and seamless coordination of care.
+The SKH breast centre works together in unison to achieve quality, specialized, and desirable outcomes for all our patients.

 We work closely in a multidisciplinary team to provide a full range of integrated breast services and programmes:

 At Sengkang General Hospital, our breast team treats a comprehensive range of conditions including: